 Condition 5: Opportunities must be provided to inform students and parents about what the ACT Test and WorkKeys assessments measure, what the scores mean, and how the scores can help students prepare for what they want to do after high school.
-Orientation workshops were conducted throughout the state on September 18-28, 2000, to fully brief high school educators on the new program and how to use the results.
+Orientation workshops were initially conducted throughout the state on September 18-28, 2000, to fully brief high school educators on the new program and how to use the results.
 Workshops like these continue to be conducted each year.
 Those who attend these workshops are expected to train teachers and administrators who were unable to attend.
 The teachers and administrators, in turn, are expected to share this information with students and their parents.
 Workshop participants are strongly encouraged to familiarize all students with the PSAE (for example, test dates and times, subjects assessed, types of tests, types of questions) and provide them opportunities to practice relevant test-taking skills (such as pacing and skipping questions that are too difficult).
 To summarize the information provided in the workshops, each high school receives a supply of the PSAE Teacher's Handbook, which contains the test administration schedule, test preparation information, and a comprehensive description and review of all the PSAE tests, including sample questions.

-In the first year of the program, ISBE purchased ACT and WorkKeys materials, including ACTive Prep: The Official Electronic Guide to the ACT Assessment[®], ACT College Readiness Standards, ACT Test Preparation Reference Manual, Getting into the ACT, WorkKeys Occupational Profiles, WorkKeys Targets for Instruction: Reading for Information, and WorkKeys Targets for Instruction: Applied Mathematics.
+In the first year of the program, ISBE purchased ACT and WorkKeys materials, including ACTive Prep: The Official Electronic Guide to the ACT Assessment®, ACT College Readiness Standards, ACT Test Preparation Reference Manual, Getting into the ACT, WorkKeys Occupational Profiles, WorkKeys Targets for Instruction: Reading for Information, and WorkKeys Targets for Instruction: Applied Mathematics.
 These materials were shipped to each high school in September 2000.
 Other materials were provided free of charge, including Preparing for the ACT Assessment and Preparing for the Work Keys Assessments.
-High schools also received information pertaining to the PSAE as a whole and the ISBE-developed assessments in November 2000, the 2000-2001 PSAE Overview and Preparation Guide for Writing, Science, and Social Science.
-All of these materials were intended to familiarize teachers and students with the component tests, test content, and test format.
+Every year, high schools also receive information pertaining to the PSAE as a whole and the ISBE-developed science test, including the PSAE Parent Brochure, the PSAE Day 2 Overview and Preparation Guide, and the PSAE Teacher's Handbook.
+All of these materials help familiarize teachers, students, and parents with the component tests, test content, and test format.